Bell CH-146 Griffon

-The Bell CH-146 Griffon is a Canadian medium utility helicopter, originally designed for the Royal Canadian Air Force.
-It has since been exported to other international customers.
+The Bell CH-146 Griffon is a military utility helicopter operated by the Royal Canadian Air Force.
+Based on the Bell 412 platform, it performs transport, reconnaissance, and support missions.
+The aircraft entered Canadian service in the mid-1990s.
 The Griffon can be used in search and rescue missions, tactical transport of troops, medical evacuation, disaster relief efforts and more.

 Fetching live data…